kaljuvee/liquidround/README.md

 ### Customizing Prompts

-Agent prompts are stored in the `prompts/` directory as `.txt` files.
+Agent prompts are stored in the `prompts/` directory as `.md` (Markdown) files.
 Edit these files to customize agent behavior.
+The Markdown format allows for better formatting and documentation of prompts.

 ### Logging